Heydon, Norfolk | History & Photos

 HERITAGE HIGHLIGHTS: The Tudor mansion of Heydon Hall

 The pretty conservation village of Heydon is one of the last remaining privately owned villages in Britain.
 The village was mentioned in the Domesday Book of 1086, and was important enough to hold a weekly market.

 Since the village is privately owned by the owners of Heydon Hall, development has been kept at bay.
-As a result there has been no new building in Heydon since a well was erected on the large village green to mark Queen Victoria's Golden Jubilee in 1887.
+As a result, there has been no new building in Heydon since a well was erected on the large village green to mark Queen Victoria's Golden Jubilee in 1887.
 In 1971 Heydon was named Norfolk's first Conservation Area, and it has also won the award for the Best Kept Village on two occasions.

-Though the village is little more than a few cottages around the green, and has a population of about 100, the village supports a popular pub named The Earle Arms, a tea room, an artisan bakery, and a hairdressers.
+Though the village is little more than a few cottages around the green, and has a population of about 100, the village supports a popular pub named The Earle Arms, a tea room, an artisan bakery, and a hairdresser.

 Its unspoilt appearance has made Heydon a magnet for television and film producers, and among the films to be made here are The Woman in White, The Go Between, and Vanity Fair.